dradis/dradis-legacy/README.md

   * Start a feature/bugfix branch
   * Commit and push until you are happy with your contribution
   * Make sure to add tests for it.
 This is important so we don't break it in a future version unintentionally.
+  * Review our [Contributor's Agreement](https://github.com/dradis/dradisframework/wiki/Contributor%27s-agreement).
+Sending us a pull request means you have read and accept to this agreement
   * Send us a [pull request](http://help.github.com/pull-requests/)